 Ultimately, most people expect horizontal video.
 It offers a wider scope, fits more in, and is more versatile for marketing campaigns.
 All video platforms are set up to support horizontal videos, and most desktop computers and tablet devices all have wide screens.

-Deciding between shooting horizontal or vertical is not a matter of adding up the pros and cons and making a decision based on that.
+Deciding between shooting horizontally or vertically is not a matter of adding up the pros and cons and making a decision based on that.
 It makes better sense to make your decision based on the kind of video you intend to film, where the video is going to be played, and how long the video will ultimately be.

 We’ll advise you on what kind of video suits your campaign best, and while most of the work we do takes the form of horizontal videos, we also know how to develop specific videos for social media ad campaigns.